politeauthority/docker-pretty-ps/README.md

 Total running:      3
 ```
 ### The other --inlcude (-i) argument options
-The `-i` argument allows a user to specify the columns they want to recieve back.
+The `-i` argument allows a user to specify the columns they want to receive back.
 ```
 $ docker-pretty-ps -i ns
 ```